Community

 Figmints

-Although Henrietta White-Holder has lived in Rhode Island for 40 years, the Liberian immigrant has never forgotten her roots.
+Although Henrietta White-Holder has lived in Rhode Island for more than 40 years, but has never forgotten her roots.

 “You can never forget where you came from,” said White-Holder.
 “I’ve been through a lot.
 When I came here to live with my eldest sister, she had her own responsibilities.
 I was 17, pregnant and had to learn to navigate this new place on my own.
 I have had a lot of difficult experiences.
 I always want to help others.
 I do not want them to go through what I went through.
 I want to help ease their struggles.”

-She helps Liberians, members of the West African and marginalized communities in Rhode Island through her work as the founder and CEO of Higher Ground International, a non-profit organization located in Providence that provides critical programs and services to all those in need.
+She helps people in need in Rhode Island through her work as the founder and CEO of Higher Ground International, a non-profit organization located in Providence that provides critical programs and services to all those in need.

 Higher Ground International (HGI) provides myriad programs and services, including Sweetie Care African Elders enrichment program, culturally appropriate foods distributions, immigration assistance, case management services, financial literacy, housing assistance, clothing, workforce inclusion, hot meals and much more.

-With support from the Papitto Opportunity Connection, HGI will be able to increase its staff, allowing the organization to expand its critical programs, including Sweetie Care, which provides social services and a culturally relevant safe space for African immigrants and elders in the community, many of whom do not speak English and are not familiar with the support available to them.
-The POC funding will allow HGI to increase its community outreach efforts and service an additional 150 African elders.
+With support from the Papitto Opportunity Connection, HGI will be able to increase its staff, allowing the organization to expand its critical programs, including Sweetie Care, which provides social services and a culturally relevant safe space for those who need it most in Rhode Island.

 Even through her own challenges – a hard-fought battle with breast cancer, coronavirus pneumonia, the loss of a younger sister with breast cancer and the recent loss of her eldest sister to COVID-19, she remains positive.